Tsuga heterophylla

-Tsuga heterophylla, the western hemlock or western hemlock-spruce, is a species of hemlock.
+Tsuga heterophylla, the western hemlock or western hemlock-spruce, is a species of conifer in the pine family, Pinaceae.
 It typically grows to 70 m tall and is long-lived at high elevations.
 Native to the northwest coast of North America, it is a source of timber, tannin, and edible cambium.

 Description

-Western hemlock is a large evergreen conifer growing to 50-70 m tall, exceptionally 83 m, and with a trunk diameter of up to 2.7 m.
+Western hemlock is a large conifer growing to 50-70 m tall, exceptionally 83 m, and with a trunk diameter of up to 2.7 m.
 It is the largest species of hemlock, with the next largest (T. mertensiana or mountain hemlock) reaching a maximum height of 59 m.
 Western hemlock's bark is brown, thin, and furrowed (outwardly appearing similar to that of Douglas-fir).
 The crown is a very neat broad conic shape in young trees with a strongly drooping lead shoot, and becomes cylindrical in older trees, which may have no branches in the lowest 100–130 ft.
 At all ages, it is readily distinguished by the pendulous branchlet tips.
 The shoots are very pale buff-brown, almost white, with pale pubescence about 1 mm long.

 The leaves are needle-like, 5-25 mm long and 1.5–2 mm broad, strongly flattened in cross-section, with a finely serrated margin and a bluntly acute apex.
 They are mid to dark green above; the underside has two distinctive white bands of stomata with only a narrow green midrib between the bands.
 They are arranged spirally on the shoots but are twisted at the base to lie in two ranks on either side of the shoot.
 The cones appear on trees over about 25 years old; they are small, pendulous, slenderly cylindrical, 14–30 mm long and 7–8 mm broad when closed, opening to 18–25 mm broad.
 They have 15–25 thin, flexible scales 7–13 mm long.
 The immature cones are green, maturing gray-brown 5–7 months after pollination.
 They are usually plentiful enough to cover the ground beneath the tree.
 The abundant seeds are brown, 2–3 mm long, with a slender, pale-brown wing measuring 7–9 mm long.

 Initial growth is slow; one-year-old seedlings are commonly only 3–5 cm tall, and two-year-old seedlings 10–20 cm tall.
 Once established, saplings in full light may have an average growth rate of 50–120 cm (rarely 140 cm) annually until they are 20–30 m tall, and in good conditions still 30–40 cm annually when 40–50 m tall.
 The tallest specimen, 82.83 m tall, is in Prairie Creek Redwoods State Park, California.
 The species is long-lived, especially at higher elevations, with trees over 1,200 years old known.